Do you like watching HGTV’s “House Hunters”? Fine. Just don’t emulate its method of house-shopping next time you’re in

 - The devil is in the details: How does this house compare in price with others in the neighborhood?
-Is the area employment base and population growing or shrinking?
+Are the area’s employment base and population growing or shrinking?
 How are the schools?
 What does the inspection report reveal?
 There are many things that factor into the price of a home, and they’re rarely mentioned in these shows.

 - Where’s the negotiation?
 Negotiation also is critical in homebuying, but you don’t see much haggling in “House Hunters.”
 It’s frustrating to watch the would-be buyers lament that their favorite house “ticks all the boxes,” but is $15,000 over budget.
 Result?
 They don’t consider it.
 Don’t they know that the listing price is the asking price, not the final price?
 Why isn’t the agent telling them?

 - Was this show written by real estate agents?
 Watch “House Hunters,” and you normally see knowledgeable agents and completely ignorant buyers following them like sheep.
 As with other types of salespeople, agents are motivated by transactions: The faster they make one happen, the sooner they get paid.
 That’s why buyers should use agents for information only.
 If house hunters aren’t knowledgeable enough to make their own decisions, they shouldn’t be house hunting.

 Looking for some house-hunting advice that’s real?
 Check out:

 - “20 Tips for Buying a Home in the Best Location, Location, Location“